AdobeXD/plugin-samples/guides/how-to-use-websockets-guide/README.md

 # How to Use Websockets

 This sample app will show you how to use Websocket to communicate real-time between the plugin's UI and a server.
-Note that this sample uses UI only as you cannot manipulate scenegraphs real-time yet. **The plugin code can be found [here](https://github.com/AdobeXD/Plugin-Samples/tree/master/how-to-use-websockets)**.
+Note that this sample uses UI only as you cannot manipulate scenegraphs real-time yet.

 ## Technology Used